When a stepchild has been left out of the will of a deceased step-parent

 But in this case where the stepmother, who has no established relationship with any of the stepchildren, was she under a moral obligation to those stepchildren because her estate contained assets originating from the childrens’ father, and which may otherwise have found their way to them?
 Another issue for the Court was the extent to which the father’s assets comprised the deceased’s estate.

-The Queensland succession legislation makes it clear when the relationship between a stepchild and step-parent stops.
-See the provisions in section 40A of the Succession Act 1981 (QLD).
+The Queensland succession legislation makes it clear when the relationship between a stepchild and step-parent stops, section 40A of the Succession Act 1981 (QLD).

 The Court ordered that further provision be made for the proper maintenance and support out of the Estate for two of the stepchildren.
 This was because they were in the most necessitous circumstances of all the applicants so as to place them in a category which should have attracted the support of the deceased.
 The others’ claims were dismissed.
 The Court contrasted what it said was the extreme need of these two applicants with the slightly better circumstances of the other stepchildren and the comfortable circumstances of the sole beneficiary named in the will.
 It was relevant that some part of the deceased estate originated from their father.